atumat/Election-Management-System/README.md

 LOWER	Converts a string to lower-case
 LTRIM	Removes leading spaces from a string

-First, it prints the General Election Commission Rules
+First, it prints the General Election Commission Rules and then the Preamble